KhaelK138/KhaelK138.github.io/markdown/WindowsPrivilegeEscalation.md

 			- Then, run `mimikatz` (run log so output is in txt) and run `sekurlsa::minidump lsass.dmp`
 		- With `SeTakeOwnershipPrivilege`
 			- Outlined here: https://academy.hackthebox.com/module/67/section/642
+			- We can essentially take ownership of any file, folder, or registry key
+			- Abused with `takeown /f '{path_to_object}'`
+				- This gives us ownership, but we might still not have the proper ACLs, so we need to give them to ourself
+				- `icacls '{path_to_object}' /grant {our_user}:F`
 	- Named pipes:
 		- Allow unrelated processes to share data between each other
 		- If we can coerce a a privileged process into connecting to a controlled named pipe, we can capture the authentication and use `SeImpersonatePrivilege` to impersonate the user account and perform operations in their security context